aa-alexander/bioinfo-python/README.md

-# bioinfo-python
+# Basic Python programs

-Some basic bioinformatics programs for begginers in python.
+Some basic bioinformatics programs for beginners in python.